MyIntelligenceAgency/semantic-fleet/README.md

 ## Overview

-Semantic-Fleet is a dedicated repository designed to extend the capabilities of Semantic Kernel.
-It focuses on providing open Low-Level Model (LLM) connectors, with ChatGPT serving as the captain of the fleet.
+Semantic-Fleet is a repository designed to extend the capabilities of [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
+It focuses on providing connectors to small large language models (e.g. Llamas), and to provide tools for distributing work to a fleet of models, with ChatGPT serving as the captain of the fleet.
 This repository is more than just a collection of existing connectors; it's a platform for future innovations in the .NET ecosystem for AI.

 ## What's On Deck?

 ### 🤖 Oobabooga Connector

-A robust connector that currently covers the main non-OpenAI specific blocking and streaming completion and chat APIs.
+A robust connector that currently covers the main Oobabooga's specific blocking and streaming completion and chat APIs.

 📖 **Learn More**: [Oobabooga Connector Guide](./dotnet/src/Connectors/Connectors.AI.Oobabooga/README.md)

+Don't forget to check-out [notebooks](./dotnet/notebooks/README.md).
+They provide a great overview of what's possible with our published connectors.

 #### Installation

-Install the package via NuGet (Coming Soon):
+Install the package via NuGet:

 ```bash
 dotnet add package MyIA.SemanticKernel.Connectors.AI.Oobabooga --version 0.33.2